buczaq/FleetMarks/README.md

 ### Further development

 1. Make whole rows clickable, not just the link.
-2. Implement "open all" button.
-3. Add page icon to the entry.
+2. Add page icon to the entry.
-4. Add switch for deleting / not deleting item on-click.